 Graded Exercise Therapy is NOT the same as pacing.
 GET requires you to increase your activity over time, potentially pushing you to repeatedly trigger the PEM response.
 GET has been reported by many patients to be harmful and has left some patients significantly worse than they were before they started.
 GET can repeatedly push a patient to the point where the PEM response is triggered, resulting in an overall (possibly permanent) worsening of symptoms.
 For more information, read the open letter to healthcare providers from the Workwell Foundation.

-ME/CFS is not a psychiatric illness.
-However, it is common for people with serious medical issues to experience secondary anxiety and depression, and patients with ME/CFS are no exception.
+ME/CFS and Long Covid are not a psychiatric illness.
+However, it is common for people with serious medical issues to experience secondary anxiety and depression, and patients with post-infection diseases are no exception.
 Feelings of anger, grief, hopelessness and guilt are common as well.
-It is important to address the issues of loss in regard to ME/CFS.
-The illness has so many tentacles that touch every single aspect of a person’s life: it is diﬃcult to think of any area of life this illness does not touch.
+It is important to address the issues of loss in regard to ME/CFS and Long Covid.
+These diseases have so many tentacles that touch every single aspect of a person’s life: it is diﬃcult to think of any area of life these diseases do not touch.
 Although it is important to stay positive, it is also important to be realistic with your internal thoughts.
 The energy you do have is best used toward recovery, not wasted on anger and frustration.
 Read more here.

 National Suicide Prevention Lifeline: 1-800-273-TALK(8255) or 911 for Local Help For Support call NAMI Helpline: 1-800-950-NAMI (National Alliance for the MI) For Family Crisis Assistance: Text NAMI to 741741